-Contract Advances Depreciated over the life of the contract
+20 years 4 to 8 years Depreciated over the life of the contract

 The typical useful life of contract related intangibles ranges from 2 to 20 years.

 Defined contribution plan

 A defined contribution plan is a post-employment benefit plan under which an entity pays fixed contributions into a separate entity and has no legal or constructive obligation to pay further amounts.
 Obligations for contributions to defined contribution plans are recognised as an employee benefit expense in profit or loss in the periods during which related services are rendered by employees.